jensneuse/prisma-engines/README.md

 The engines and their respective binary crates are:
 - Query engine: `query-engine`
-- Migration engine: `migration-engine`
+- Migration engine: `migration-engine-cli`
 - Introspection engine: `introspection-engine`
 - Prisma Format: `prisma-fmt`

 ## Building Prisma Engines

 **Prerequisites:**
-- Installed the stable Rust toolchain, at least version 1.48.0.
+- Installed the stable Rust toolchain, at least version 1.52.0.
 You can get the toolchain at [rustup](https://rustup.rs/) or the package manager of your choice.
 - Linux only: OpenSSL is required to be installed.